SiloCityLabs/blog/content/post/2020/2020-03-5-raspberry-pi-encrypted-offsite-backups.md

 Optionally you can [backup the luks header](https://gitlab.com/cryptsetup/cryptsetup/-/wikis/FrequentlyAskedQuestions#6-backup-and-data-recovery).

-#### Add secondary passphrase for stdin use
+#### Add secondary keyfile for stdin use

-To use luks remotely we will need to add a secondary key to the luksheader.
+To use luks remotely we will need to add a keyfile to the luksheader. `nano keyfile` and put a random key in here, it can even be the same as your passphrase.

 ```
-sudo cryptsetup luksAddKey /dev/sdb1
+sudo cryptsetup luksAddKey /dev/sdb1 keyfile
 ```

 #### Format the volume